BoxThatBeat/obsidian-agile-task-notes/README.md

 There are 3 options for updating your tasks from TFS:
 - Using the Update Interval setting to grab updates every x minutes automatically
 - Using the left-hand button
-- Using the command pallet "Update Current Sprint"
+- Using the command palette "Update Current Sprint"

 Notes:
-- The generated kaban board for the sprint is destroyed and replaced each time updates are pulled from TFS.
+- The generated kanban board for the sprint is destroyed and replaced each time updates are pulled from TFS.
 This has the following implications:
 	- Any manual changes to the kanban board of the current sprint will be deleted on each update of the board
 	- The Time Interval setting should not be too low since when the kanban board note is openned when it is updated, it will close since it is deleted and replaced
 - Please make backups of task notes since there may be bugs in this code and they could be removed.